Towards Effective and Robust Neural Trojan Defenses via Input Filtering: Experiments

-In Fig.~\ref{fig:KLD-coeff-curves-CIFAR10}, we show the performances of VIF w.r.t. different values of $\lambda_{2}$ - the coefficient of $D_{\text{KL}}$ in Eq.~\ref{eq:VIF_loss}.
-It is clear that $\lambda_{2}$ trades off between clean accuracy (C) and Trojan accuracy (T).
-Smaller $\lambda_{2}$ leads to higher C yet lower T and vice versa.
-Recovery accuracy (R), to some extent, can be seen as a combination of C and T. Thus, we based on R to decide the optimal value for $\lambda_{2}$.
-From the results on CIFAR10 (Fig.~\ref{fig:KLD-coeff-curves-CIFAR10}) and on other datasets, we found $\lambda_{2}=0.003$ to be the best so we set it as default.
+The lossy data compression in VIF can be managed via changing the coefficients of $D_{\text{KL}}$ in $\Loss_{\text{VIF}}$ ($\lambda_{2}$ in Eq.~\ref{eq:VIF_loss}).
+A smaller values of $\lambda_{2}$ means a lower data compression rate and vice versa.
+From Fig.~\ref{fig:KLD-coeff-curves-CIFAR10}, it is clear that when $\lambda_{2}$ is small, most information in the input including both semantic information and embedded triggers is retained, thus, the clean accuracy (C) and the Trojan accuracy (T) are both high.
+To decide the optimal value of $\lambda_{2}$, we base on recovery accuracy (R) since R can be seen as a combination of C and T to some extent.
+From the results on CIFAR10 (Fig.~\ref{fig:KLD-coeff-curves-CIFAR10}) and on other datasets, we found $\lambda_{2}=0.003$ to be the best.